Lirt/velero-plugin-for-openstack/README.md

 export OS_SWIFT_ENDPOINT_OVERRIDE=http://my-local/v1/swift
 ```

-If your OpenStack cloud has separated Swift service (SwiftStack or different), you can specify special environment variables for Swift to authenticate it and keep the standard ones for Cinder:
+If your OpenStack cloud has separated Swift service (SwiftStack or different), you can specify special environment variables for Swift to authenticate it and keep the standard ones for Cinder and Manila:

 ```bash
 # Swift with SwiftStack